Charles Scott (governor): Service with the Legion of the United States

 Scott returned to Kentucky from Philadelphia in June 1794, mustered 1,500 militiamen, and joined Wayne at Fort Greeneville on July 27.
 He and Thomas Barbee led this force in support of Wayne's 1,000 regular troops.
 The combined force marched quickly and captured the recently evacuated Indian town of Grand Glaize on August 8.
 Here, Wayne ordered the construction of Fort Defiance, which took approximately a week.
 Scott was responsible for the naming of the fort; while observing its construction, he declared, "I defy the English, Indians, and all the devils in hell to take it."
-Based upon intelligence provided by Scott's mounted volunteers, Wayne ordered his force to march toward Fort Miami on August 14, anticipating a battle with a combined British and Indian force of 2,400 there.
+Based upon intelligence provided by Scott's mounted volunteers, Wayne ordered his force to march toward British-held Fort Miami on August 14, anticipating a battle with a combined British and Indian force of 2,400 men there.
 About 8:45 a.m. on August 20, Major William Price's brigade of volunteers engaged the Indian force near Fort Miami, beginning the Battle of Fallen Timbers.
 The well-positioned Indian force turned back Price's men, but Wayne ordered his regulars to conduct a vigorous bayonet charge, which routed the Indians.
-Major William Campbell, the British commander of Fort Miami, refused to open the fort to his Indian allies, and Wayne's force won a decisive victory.
+Wayne's force won a decisive victory, while Major William Campbell, the commander of Fort Miami, refused to open the fort to Indian warriors who attempted to enter it, as he did not want to start a war with United States.

 Following the battle, Wayne ordered Scott's volunteers to conduct numerous raids within a fifty-mile radius of their position.
 Due to a lack of pack horses in Wayne's force, the mounted volunteers were also employed transporting supplies between forts throughout September 1794.
 They eventually grew weary of garrison duty and complained that the use of their personal horses to transport goods had injured the animals.
-Many threatened to mutiny if not discharged.
+Many threatened to mutiny if they were not discharged.
 On October 13, 1794, Wayne finally ordered them home.
 In a commendation of Wayne issued on December 4, 1794, the U.S. House of Representatives specifically thanked Scott and his men for their service at the Battle of Fallen Timbers.
 The Treaty of Greenville formally ended the war in mid-1795.